-Adverse events of special interest (AESI) to this review consisted of hepatocellular injury, and hypersensitivity reactions.
-In the cannabidiol 25 mg/kg/day group, liver injury and type IV hypersensitivity reactions occurred in 1 (1.3%) each and were listed as SAEs and both led to discontinuation of treatment.
+AEs of special interest to this review were hepatocellular injury and hypersensitivity reactions.
+In the cannabidiol 25 mg/kg/day group, 1 patient (1.3%) had liver injury and 1 patient (1.3%) had a type IV hypersensitivity reaction.
+These were listed as SAEs, and both led to discontinuation of treatment.